Tucan444/Mabasej_Team/README.md

 # Mabasej_Team
 We are working on system, that will help tourists in cities to get information about city more easily.
+Also it will be usefull for citizens.

 # Hardware
 - work in progress (but probabbly we will use rpi with external antena for wifi)